jgdigitaljedi/swChallenge/README.md

 Run&nbsp; `npm run build`&nbsp; to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests
+I'm a little short on tests ATM but also a little short on time (because life happens).
+I will TRY to write more tests if I have a chance.

 Run&nbsp; `npm run test`&nbsp; to execute the unit tests via [Karma](https://karma-runner.github.io).